Create a

 Charles Goretsky Charles Goretsky

 The topic of remote work has been a headliner in both the popular and business press for several years, with billions (2,560,000,000 hits on Google) of articles, research, opinions, and commentary on its value, benefits, drawbacks, and guidance for employers and employees.
-Driven by approximately 3 ¼ years (2020-2023) of the global COVID-19 pandemic, the number of employees working remotely (outside of their employer’s facilities) rose and fell consistent with the severity of the illnesses’ spread.
+Driven by approximately 3 ¼ years (2020-2023) of the global COVID-19 pandemic, the number of employees working remotely (outside of their employer’s facilities) rose and fell consistently with the severity of the spread of the illness.
 Lessons were learned during that time about optimizing remote work opportunities that benefitted both the employee and the organization.

-However, the experience of workplace flexibility created an unprecedented appetite for increased location flexibility by workers.
-With the public health reasons for remote work largely passed, the portion of people working remotely worldwide has been estimated to be as high as 28% by 2023.
+However, the experience of workplace flexibility created an unprecedented appetite among workers for greater location flexibility.
+With public health reasons for remote work largely passed, the share of people working remotely worldwide is estimated to reach 28% by 2023.
 While estimates of remote work in the U.S. vary and are certainly lower than during the peak of the crisis, a continuing pressure to increase its use and availability by employees and job candidates persists.
-That pressure for optimizing remote work is only increasing due to continuing labor shortages and low unemployment rates, combined with strong quit rates and high levels of preference for workplace and schedule flexibility among the predominant labor force participants.
+That pressure to optimize remote work is only increasing amid ongoing labor shortages and low unemployment rates, combined with high quit rates and a strong preference for workplace and scheduling flexibility among the predominant labor force participants.

 While Gallup reports that 70+ million U.S. workers can perform their jobs remotely, many top leaders have second thoughts.
-Organizations struggle to find a balance for optimizing remote work that drives employee productivity, retention, innovation, and engagement while supporting a strong employer value proposition, brand, and candidate attraction position.
+Organizations struggle to balance optimizing remote work to drive employee productivity, retention, innovation, and engagement with supporting a strong employer value proposition, brand, and candidate-attracting position.

 The realities of the situation